hphelion/documentation/commercial/GA1/commercial.troubleshooting.md

 **Probable Cause**

-The pool destroy will happen when VSA installation fails
+The storage pool will be destroyed when VSA installation fails

 **Resolution**